 Tram Highlights Tour: (1 hour) Tours offer a sampling of Holden's gardens and collection.

 Arlene and Arthur S. Holden Jr. Butterfly Garden Tour: June - September – Enjoy a leisurely 40 minute walk through the Holden Butterfly Garden to observe pollinators in action.
 Learn about their importance and how easy it is to attract them.
 Whether you are a beginning or seasoned gardener you will be sure to pick up many ideas.

 Lantern Court Gardens Tour: April-October – Tour the exquisite gardens of Lantern Court.
 Delight in the formal English borders, naturalized plantings along the wooded ravines, rock gardens and perennial beds.
 Pick up ideas for attractive plant combinations to incorporate into your home landscape.
 (1hour)

-Eliot and Linda Paine Rhododendron Discovery Garden Tour: June-September - Take in the beautiful vista as you stroll and learn about the stunning new garden filled with rhododendrons, azaleas and a wide array of colorful and textural companion plants.
+Eliot and Linda Paine Rhododendron Discovery Garden Tour: May - June- Take in the beautiful vista as you stroll and learn about the stunning new garden filled with rhododendrons, azaleas and a wide array of colorful and textural companion plants.
 Gather inspirational ideas for your home garden and see how easy it is to grow many of these plants once you understand their cultural requirements.
 Explore the wide palette of Rhododendrons and other closely related family members and discover what it takes for horticulturists and Holden staff to create a new rhododendron cultivar.
 (1 hour)

 For a more rugged view of nature, take a longer tour of our natural areas.
 Tours take about three hours.
 To preserve these fragile areas, tours are open to a limited number of guests each month.
+No children under 12.